NOAA-GFDL/fre-workflows/.github/pull_request_template.md

 ## Manual Pipeline Run Details

+The `test_cloud_runner` pipeline is not automatically associated as a required check with the PR; it must be triggered to test changes.

 To trigger the manual pipeline:
 1. Go to `Actions` tab
 2. Choose `test_cloud_runner` on left (you should see "This workflow has a workflow_dispatch event trigger.")